sudoDeVinci/TV-head/README_old.md

 animation_amount = len(animations)-1
 ```

-We read the current aniamtion index according to the value in the global dictionary.
+We read the current animation index according to the value in the global dictionary.
 In main we call it like so:

 ```python
 while running: